Mr. Monk Is a Mess

 Mr. Monk Is a Mess is the fourteenth novel by Lee Goldberg based on the television series Monk.
 It was published on June 5, 2012.
 Like the other Monk novels, the story is narrated by Natalie Teeger, Monk's assistant.

 Plot summary

-After arriving home in San Francisco after working as police officers in Summit, New Jersey, Natalie Teeger finds a dead body laying in her bathtub.
+After arriving home in San Francisco after working as police officers in Summit, New Jersey, Natalie Teeger finds a dead body lying in her bathtub.
 During the investigation by the police, marked money from a federal sting operation is found stuffed under Natalie's mattress.
 Natalie now needs Monk's help, but Monk is preoccupied with his own investigation.
 He's helping his brother find his missing girlfriend Yuki Nakamura, which is a problem that Monk is conflicted about, since he's happy to see Yuki leave.

 As the case continues, it becomes clear that Yuki has a dangerous past, and that they are chasing a ruthless, cold-blooded killer.